wduquette/george/devdocs/Tiled Map Editor.md

 **NOTE:** This is all from Old George.
 I need to verify how this is done, and record it in [[Region Map]].

-The `RegionMap` class does most of the work of translating a Tiled tile map.
+The `Region` class does most of the work of translating a Tiled tile map.
 This section is a quick reference to the conventions used.

 * Placing a Sign